02 / 03 / 2018

 If we compare workplaces today to those of around a decade ago, there’s now a lot more thought being put into the way we work, and how design or re-structural changes to the office environment can boost productivity for a more efficient, happy workplace.

-It’s all about making the office space a place that employees want to go to work, and this can be achieved by creating a homelier environment by making a few simple changes.
+It’s all about making the office space a place where employees want to go to work, and this can be achieved by creating a homelier environment by making a few simple changes.

 Unconventional workspaces